Sada Cumber

-Sada Cumber or Sada Kunbhar (Sindhi: صدا ڪنڀر) a Pakistani–American entrepreneur, philanthropist, and diplomat.
+Sada Cumber or Sada Kunbhar (Sindhi: صدا ڪنڀر) is a Pakistani–American entrepreneur, philanthropist, and diplomat.
 He is an expert on US foreign policy and national security issues.
 In 2008, President George W. Bush named him the first U.S. special Envoy to the Organisation of the Islamic Conference, which promotes Muslim solidarity in social and political affairs.
 In that capacity, Cumber advanced United States interests among the OIC's 57 members nations, including promoting mutual understanding and dialogue while combating intolerance, extremism and the conditions which create it.

 Early history

 Cumber was born in Karachi, Dominion of Pakistan in 1951 to a Sindhi family.
 He holds a bachelor's degree in commerce and a master's degree in history, both from the University of Karachi.
 As a young adult, he worked in his family's photo studio.

 Cumber came to the United States in 1978 with his wife, Mumtaz, and has been an American citizen since 1986.